 During Group Activity on Olympic Day, campers will compete in all kinds of fun and crazy "Olympic" events.
-They can even win special Camp Deer Run Olympic ribbons for each event!

 What you could bring: Anything related to the Olympics would be perfect.
 Many campers wear patriotic or international apparel on Olympic Day.